Commonly Ordered SuppliesPurchasing Department

 Gholkars, a Minority Owned vendor, is SUNY ESF's secondary Office Supply vendor.
 Please contact Cathy Williams @ Cathy@gholkars.com to obtain quotes for office supplies or contact Michele Khasidis in purchasing @ x6685 for assistance.

-website and usually has very quick turnaround.
+The College takes advantage of an online ordering system from a state contract vendor which sells products under Group 39000 titled, "Industrial and Commercial Supplies".
+You must complete the online Registration Form to gain access to this system.
+Users are also reminded to contact our sales representative, George Plew, at (607) 743-5566 on any orders over $2,000 to request that better pricing be loaded onto the system if it is available.
+The entire product offering is available in PDF format on their website and usually has very quick turnaround.
 When using your Department PCard, no forms are needed but departments are expected to ensure that all items have been received in a satisfactory manner.
 If items are not received in a satisfactory manner, please notify the Office of Purchasing.
 Please note that this ordering system is also available through the Research Funded portion of the Purchasing and Contracts website.
-To place an order click here.

 Lab supplies are those items that are intended to be used in the research lab or classroom, have a useful life of less that one year and are less than $5,000 in value.
 They include items such as glassware, reagents, trays, slides, tools and other items used in the operation of a laboratory.